Animal Farm All Chapters Summary

 Chapter 10: The Indistinguishable Pigs

 In the final chapter, the pigs become indistinguishable from humans.
-The original revolutionary ideals are completely eradicated, replaced by a brutal dictatorship that mirrors the very system they fought to overthrow.
+Also, the original revolutionary ideals are completely eradicated, replaced by a brutal dictatorship that mirrors the very system they fought to overthrow.
 The farm's name is changed back to Manor Farm, symbolizing the complete cycle of oppression and the failure of the revolution.
 The final scene depicts the animals' inability to distinguish between the pigs and humans, leaving the reader with a sense of disillusionment and a profound understanding of the dangers of unchecked power.
 The ending serves as a chilling warning about the dangers of unchecked power and the fragility of revolutionary ideals.

 Conclusion: A Timeless Warning